Food Safety after Urban Wildfire

 The UC Davis School of Veterinary Medicine (UCD SVM) provided free egg contaminant testing for backyard chicken owners in the state of California from January to September 2018.
 Eggs were tested for two different types of contaminants, depending on what county the hens resided in.
 For more information on this study, go to: Egg Study Results.

-Community Citizen Science Initiative
+Community Science Initiative

-In the weeks following the October 2017 Sonoma County fires, concerned community members came together to launch the Produce Safety after Urban Wildfire Citizen Science Initiative.
+In the weeks following the October 2017 Sonoma County fires, concerned community members came together to launch the Produce Safety after Urban Wildfire Community Science Initiative.
 Sonoma County residents and members of the UC Master Gardener Program of Sonoma County collaborated to take samples from over 25 sites across the county using a sampling protocol created under advisement by Environmental Health and Food Safety Specialists.
 Samples included washed and unwashed produce, each in triplicate, to determine if contaminants were present and whether contaminants could be easily washed off produce.
 Volunteers focused on leafy greens with large surface area directly exposed to air pollution: kale, collards, chard, and lettuce.
 In total, over 200 samples were taken and frozen for subsequent laboratory analysis.

 Soil contamination was also a concern for the community, and thus, community-led soil sampling at high priority sites was conducted in June 2018 to test for persistent chemicals at 7 months following the fires.

-Online Toolkit - Produce Safety After Urban Wildfire
+Toolkit: Food Safety After Urban Wildfire

 Overview of the project